The Historic Sunset Highway

 The Ghost Highway: A Forgotten Road in the Northwest Wilderness

-This four-mile section of highway was constructed in 1915, but just 12 years later, in 1927, it was abandoned when a new highway bypassed it.
+This four-mile section of highway was constructed in 1915, but just 12 years later, in 1927, it was abandoned when the new highway bypassed it.
 The new route diverged from the old road at the top of Easton Hill, where Midway Park once stood.
 Midway Park was a small rest stop with a campground, a few cabins, and a Signal gas station.
-Today, nothing remains of the park—only memories and the ghostly remnants of the road.
+Today, nothing remains of the park—only memories and its ghostly remnants.

-Much of the Ghost Highway has reverted to nature, with dense overgrowth narrowing its once-wide lanes.
+Much of the Ghost Highway has reverted back to nature, with dense overgrowth narrowing its once 10ft wide lanes.
 The first 1.5 miles are still drivable without the need for a four-wheel-drive vehicle, but beyond that, you'll need to continue on foot or by ATV.
+At the back closer to the freeway the road opens up again as it is accessible from another road coming up from the north on U-Fish Road.

 Getting There